Hierosoft/linux-preinstall/readme.md

   or there is a 302 response.
 - `selectoutput`: Select an output using a fuzzy search string such as analog or HDMI (not case-sensitive; requires pulseaudio-utils).
   - For an automated reconnect to run first, see utilities/reconnect-audio.sh which calls `selectoutput hdmi` if `selectoutput` is in the path.
+- `whichicon`: Find what icon (.desktop) file provides a given command.

 ## Changes